Achievable logoAchievable logo

 Cumulative vs. straight

-Preferred stock is “preferred,” meaning that it has preference over common stock when it comes to dividends.
-In order for an issuer to make a dividend payment to common stockholders, it must make all required payments to preferred stockholders first.
-Assume this example:
+Preferred stock is “preferred” because it has priority over common stock for dividends.
+Before an issuer can pay any dividend to common stockholders, it must first pay all required dividends to preferred stockholders.

 ABC Company $100 par, 5% preferred stock